simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 * some jumps!
 * and maybe some pushups!
 * and some situps too!
+    * is that how most people spell "situp"?
+    * it looks off!

 Okay, I did that and the problem is solved.
 I am now excited and have what some people *think* is too much energy.
 Considering the alternative of falling asleep, this is just the right amount of energy for me.
 And yes, I am going to let my excitement and energy get the better of me a bit as the night continues, because I would much rather have energy and **have fun** than not. **:smile:** ☺️

+Why am I tired?
+* At first, I thought it was my full stomach.
+* But then I realized that that feeling in my abdomen was actually my stomach muscles being tired.
+* However, I *can* just barely feel my guts and stomach being full

 Also, this chair feels really warm, and I have deduced that the computer is what heated it up (not my legs / thighs / butt).